Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 "*" indicates required fields

-Recently, I spoke with two powerhouse members of the FYR team.
-They’re busy preparing for Season 7, working from home through the coronavirus shutdown.
+I spoke with two powerhouse members of the Finding Your Roots (FYR) team.
+At the time, they were busy preparing for Season 7, working from home through the coronavirus shutdown.
 But here they take some time to share behind-the-scenes strategies with you.
-You’ll see these strategies in action—and more of your favorite celebrities musing about their roots—when the second half of Season 6 airs on your local PBS station.
+You’ll see these strategies in action—and more of your favorite celebrities musing about their roots—on your local PBS station.

 Meet the Team